-Woodard & Curran Engineering, P.A.P.C. and Geological Services (Woodard & Curran) has prepared the following Operable Unit No. 3 (OU-3) Remedial Investigation Work Plan (RIWP) for the former LANXESS Solutions US Inc. (LANXESS)/Chemtura Corporation (Chemtura) facility1 located at 688-700 Court Street (herein referred to as the "Site"), in Brooklyn, Kings County, New York (Figure 1).
-This RIWP was prepared in accordance with the New York State Department of Environmental Conservation (NYSDEC) Division of Environmental Remediation's Technical Guidance for Site Investigation and Remediation dated May 2010 (DER-10), the Amended Order on Consent D2-03811-10-08 dated November 30, 2010 between Chemtura and the NYSDEC (Consent Order), and the NYSDEC Letter dated August 24, 2020 (Appendix A), which establishes Operable Units (OUs) to address the investigation of potential subsurface contamination associated with past LANXESS/Chemtura operations at the Site.
+Woodard & Curran Engineering and Geological Services P.A.P.C.
+(Woodard & Curran) has prepared the following Operable Unit No. 2 (OU-2) Remedial Investigation Work Plan (RIWP) for the former LANXESS Solutions US Inc. (LANXESS)/Chemtura Corporation (Chemtura) facility located at 688-700 Court Street (herein referred to as the "Site"), in Brooklyn, Kings County, New York (Figure 1).
+This RIWP was prepared in accordance with the New York State Department of Environmental Conservation (NYSDEC) Division of Environmental Remediation's Technical Guidance for Site Investigation and Remediation dated May 2010 (DER-10), the Amended Order on Consent D2-03811-10-08 dated November 30, 2010 between Chemtura and the NYSDEC (Consent Order), and the NYSDEC Letter dated August 24, 2020 (Appendix A) which establishes Operable Units (OUs) to address the investigation of potential off-site subsurface and groundwater contamination associated with past LANXESS/Chemtura operations at the Site.
 As specified in the August 24, 2020 NYSDEC Letter, the NYSDEC has determined that the remedial program at the Site will be managed by designating the following OUs:

-- OU-1: On-site,
+- OU-1: On-site;

-- OU-2: Off-site Subsurface/Ground Water,
+- OU-2: Off-site Subsurface/Groundwater; and

 - OU-3: Off-site Aerial Deposition.

-The investigation of OU-1 is currently underway and is being implemented in general accordance with the NYSDEC approved Work Plan dated January 2018 and the subsequent May 29, 2018 Scope of Work letter.
-The RIWP for OU-2 will be submitted following the submission and approval of the Remedial Investigation Report (RIR) for OU-1.
+The investigation of OU-1 is currently underway and is being implemented in accordance with the NYSDEC approved Work Plan dated January 2018 and the subsequent May 29, 2018 Scope of Work letter.
+In addition, an OU-specific RIWP for OU-3 was submitted to NYSDEC on February 16, 2021; as of the date of this RIWP, approval of the OU-3 RIWP is pending.